7 Ways Social Media Can Harm Your Body Image and What You Can Do About It

 6. Talk to Someone

-If you’ve followed these steps and you’re still struggling, talk to your doctor, a counselor, or someone you trust.
-These negative thoughts could be hard to handle alone, but a mental health professional could give you key insights.
+If you’ve followed these steps and you’re still struggling, consider reaching out to someone you trust or seeking help from a therapist.
+These negative thoughts can be hard to handle alone, and a mental health professional can help you work through your feelings and give you coping strategies to use.
 Don’t be afraid to ask for the help you need.

 Resources